 Step 12: It will then automatically print the merchant copy of the receipt.

-Step 13: Once printed, tear this off the machine and keep this for your records and press 'Enter'.
+Step 13: Once printed, tear this off the machine, keep it for your records, and press 'Enter'.

-As well as the part and parcel features you get with virtual terminals, there are additional things you can do yourself to tighten your safety set-up too.
+Along with the part and parcel features you get with our card terminals, there are additional things you can do yourself to tighten your safety set-up.

-In case you’re wondering, our virtual terminals come with both these security measures.
+In case you’re wondering, our card and virtual terminals come with both these security measures.

 Make sure all your staff are fully clued up on your processes and run regular (say, annual) security awareness sessions to keep key information front of mind.

-Accidental breaches of sensitive information can occur when your employees don’t know about, or forget, the proper protocols.
-If business is booming, it can be easy to let standards slip, but frequent training can help to keep the importance of safe and secure transactions at the front of everyone’s minds.
+Accidental breaches of sensitive information can occur when your employees don’t know about or forget the proper protocols.
+If business is booming, it can be easy to let standards slip, but frequent training can be a handy refresher.

 Here’s a quick cheat sheet of things to remember:

-If you’re ready to broaden your payment horizons, give us a call and we can talk next steps.
-And if you’re still on the fence, here are a few quick facts about phone payments with us:
+If you’re ready to broaden your payment horizons, call us, and we can talk next steps.

 Whether it’s phone payments, other online payment solutions, or card terminals that we can help you with, get in touch with our team of experts on 08082 393254.